MicroEJ/docs/ApplicationDeveloperGuide/microai.rst

 MLInferenceEngine
 ~~~~~~~~~~~~~~~~~

-The first action when dealing with MicroAI is to load the trained Machine Learning model using MLInferenceEngine class.
+The first action when working with MicroAI is to load the trained Machine Learning model using ``MLInferenceEngine`` class.

 There are 2 ways to load a model:

-* from an application resource with ``MLInferenceEngine(String modelPath)`` constructor
+* From an application resource with ``MLInferenceEngine(String modelPath)`` constructor.
-* from an InputStream using ``MLInferenceEngine(InputStream is)`` constructor.
+* From an InputStream using ``MLInferenceEngine(InputStream is)`` constructor.

+The ``MLInferenceEngine`` constructor will:

-The 2 constructors map the model into a native data structure, build an interpreter to run the model with and allocate memory for the model's tensors.
+1. Map the model into a native data structure.
+2. Build an interpreter to run the model with.

-The InputStream constructor will block until the model is completely retrieved/loaded on the native side.
+3. Allocate memory for the model's tensors.

-It will load the model inside the MicroAI heap.
+When using ``MLInferenceEngine(InputStream is)``, the model is loaded inside the MicroAI heap.
 The size of MicroAI heap is defined from the :ref:`MicroAI Configurations <microai_configuration>`.

+Note that the call to ``MLInferenceEngine(InputStream is)`` will block until the model is completely retrieved/loaded.

-Once initialized, MLInferenceEngine allows to get input/output model tensors and to run inferences on the trained model.
+Once initialized, ``MLInferenceEngine`` allows to get input/output model tensors and to run inferences on the trained model.

-For example, the following snippet loads a trained model from application resources and run inference on it:
+For example, the following snippet loads a trained model from the application resources and runs an inference on it:

 .. code-block:: java